iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 **Vendor and Submitter must be used**.  *When getting documents from CostPocket system looks for Vendor Registration No. and/or VAT Registration No. in order to find Vendor from existing Vendors.
 Similarly submitter e-mail is used to look for Employee with matching company Email from Employees.*
 User can make multiple document lines with different posting groups (to manage VAT).
 **Dimensions** are applied for document header only.
-Only .jpg type attachments can be currently uploaded.
+Only .jpg and .jpeg type attachments can be currently uploaded.

 Expense document's **Billing Type** can be Personal or Company, depending on finances used.

 Currency exchange rate can be adjusted by **Currency Factor** field.

 User can work with documents on document card or in expense documents list *(mainly to assign Vendor/Submitter/Expense account)*.